Paopun20/FNF-HyperCode-Engine/README.md

 - **HScript on Lua**
   Classic HScript syntax now runs alongside Lua!
 This allows for greater flexibility in scripting.

+- **Lua Menu [Work in Progress]**
+  Create a menu using Lua!
+This allows for more complex and customizable menus.

 - **Optimized Garbage Collection**
   Experience smoother gameplay with fewer performance hitches.
 Your mods won’t stutter, even during complex beats!